Top-Fire

 Acceleration

-27.5-inch wheels have faster acceleration, while 29-inch wheels are more efficient when riding long distances.
+Carbon 27.5-inch wheels have faster acceleration, while carbon 29-inch wheels are more efficient when riding long distances.

-27.5 inches: Compared with 29-inch wheels, one of the biggest advantages of 27.5-inch wheels is usually faster acceleration.
-The faster-accelerating wheels give the bike the lively and sensitive feeling that many riders desire.
+Carbon 27.5 inches: Compared with 29-inch wheels, one of the biggest advantages of 27.5-inch wheels is usually faster acceleration.
+The faster-accelerating wheels give the bike a lively and sensitive feeling that many riders desire.

 Weight